keshawngod86-cmd/expense-tracker/README.md

 - [x] Behaves like a single-page application
 - [x] Includes all CRUD operations
 - [x] Uses a real database
-- [x] Has a streamlined business workflow
+- [x] Has a practical workflow
-- [x] Includes frontend and backend integration
+- [x] Uses frontend and backend integration
-- [x] Includes filtering and visualisation
+- [x] Includes filtering and data visualisation
-- [x] Uses a structured folder layout
+- [x] Has a structured folder layout

 ---